 To do this press Windows + R, type msconfig and hit the enter key.
 This will open system configuration window, here move to boot tab and reduce the timeout (which is by default on 30)

-As discussed before most of the times corrupted system files also cause different startup problems.
+As discussed before missing or corrupted system files also cause different startup problems.
 We recommend running System file checker utility which looks for corrupted system files if found any the utility will restore them from a compressed folder located on %WinDir%\System32\dllcache.

-Also Check the disk drive for errors using check disk command utility which fix most of the disk drive related errors, bad sectors etc. This SFC and Chkdks utility Both are very helpful to fix most of the windows related problems.
+Also check the disk drive for errors using check disk command utility which fix most of the disk drive related errors, bad sectors etc.

-Again we recommend to install a good antivirus with latest updates and perform full system scan regularly to keep your system secure from virus/ spyware infection.
+Install a good antivirus with the latest updates and perform a full system scan regularly to keep your system secure from virus/ spyware infection.

 Always avoid installing cracked, pirated, nulled applications.
 Only download applications from trusted sources.